 SEE in the class supports schools.
 One of their projects is the time sample survey.
 During 20 minutes the professional tests how long the child is focused on it’s task.
 Every 20 seconds the professional records what the child is doing: aimed at the task, watching, walking, disturbing, something else.
 If necessary, they add remarks.
 If the child is focused 70% of the time, that is acceptable.
 If it is less, a plan can be made to help the child focus better.

 This could of course be recorded by pen and paper.
-But FAIR2 Media is developing an app to do this, so it is made easy for the professional to record the data they wish to know, and to generate results per pupil.
+But FAIR2 Media has developed an app to do this, so it is made easy for the professional to record the data they wish to know, and to generate results per pupil.

 Prototype for the visually impaired